Industry groups welcome Apple ruling but expect tax spotlight to remain

 “The initial indication is that it is a clear ruling in the taxpayer’s favour.
 It is worth noting that the outcome should not, in any event, have widespread implications for Ireland’s corporation tax or transfer pricing regime,” he said.

+Business lobby group Ibec chief executive Danny McCoy said its focus was on making Ireland the “best place in the world as a business location”.

+“As such, it is crucial for all businesses, multinational and indigenous, that Ireland’s tax system is, and is seen to be, transparent and equitable,” he said.

-Oxfam Ireland said despite the ruling, there was no disputing the fact that Apple received signifcant tax reductions through rulings made by Irish tax authorities.
-It urged the Government to “urgently address continued and extreme corporate tax avoidance.”
+Oxfam Ireland said there was no disputing the fact that Apple received significant tax reductions through rulings made by Irish tax authorities despite the ruling of the EU court.